steadylearner/Steadylearner/post/rust-How to use Rust reqwest.md

     Ok(())
 }
 ```
-It is not so different from the example at [reqwest].
+What it intend to do are similar to the example at [reqwest].

-The differences are
+But the differences are

 1. We extract common parts from the location of each files to **variable** and we don't have to type it everytime with help from **Rust**.
 It can differ from user to user.
-2. Each file used here as example has its type of language to differenciate themeselves from others.
-You can skip this part if you want.
+2. Each file used here as example has its type of language to differenciate themeselves from others(You can skip this part if you want.)
 3. The process is similar to `1.` and it is our **payload**(It will be used with CLI later.)

 If you execute this file you will see message that starts with